THIS YEAR-LONG COURSE HAS BEEN & GONE.

 Into this mix has been stirred my 40-year-long immersion in the Zen tradition and its emphasis on awareness; I find its teachings on impermanence and mindfulness and its traditional focus on the natural world enhance my spiritual path.

-I also trained as a counsellor in Transpersonal Psychology, and this and my ongoing study of Jungian and archetypal therapies and deep ecology underpin all my work.
-I’ve been facilitating groups since 1991 (the first ones were ‘Myth as Metaphor’, and resulted in a book commissioned by Element: Riding the Dragon – myth & the inner journey; thereafter I included creative writing in the mix); full-time since 1994.
+I also trained as a counsellor in Transpersonal Psychology, and this and my ongoing study of Jungian and archetypal therapies, esoteric wisdom teachings such as tarot, astrology and alchemy, plus deep ecology underpin all my work.
+I’ve been facilitating groups since 1991.
+The first ones were ‘Myth as Metaphor’, and resulted in a book commissioned by Element: Riding the Dragon – myth & the inner journey, which focused largely on identifying the way certain myths work in our lives, and how we can remake them, and also on the hero/heroine’s journey.
+Thereafter I included creative writing in the mix.
+This has been my full-time focus since 1994.
 (You can see testimonials on both my websites.)

 I’ve experienced and facilitated or co-facilitated vision quest and shamanic work over decades now.
 The deep source from which I primarily draw these days is our own esoteric British/Celtic shamanic (druidic and bardic) spirituality.